kasi-sj/TrackMe/trackme-web/README.md

-<h1 align="center" id="title">Activity Tracker Frontend</h1>
+<h1 align="center" id="title">TrackMe Frontend</h1>

-<p id="description">Activity Tracker Frontend is the frontend component of the Activity Tracker project.
+<p id="description">TrackMe Frontend is the frontend component of the TrackMe project.
 It is built with Next.js and provides the user interface for interacting with screen time data tracked by the backend. it uses material UI for showing analysis and next Ui for components</p>

 <h2>📱 ScreenShots</h2>